An Untapped Resource? The Extractives Industry and Community Self-management of Assets

 Published: February 2017

 Download ‘An Untapped Resource?
 The Extractives Industry and Community Self-management of Assets’.
-See also the accompanying Case Study on the Cherokee Preservation Foundation.
+See also the accompanying Case Study on the Cherokee Preservation Foundation or the Case Study on the Clayoquot Biosphere Trust.